 My dad has a baby grand piano but the Husband bought me a lovely keyboard with bells and whistles a few years back.

-Caitlin loves to switch on the church organ function and play everything in funereal, although admittedly peaceful tones.
+Caitlin loves to switch on the church organ function and play everything in funeral, although admittedly peaceful tones.